RKelln/Sound_Escapes/Sarah/final/README.md

   * Note: because of a [bug in kdenlive](https://bugs.kde.org/show_bug.cgi?id=439194) (as of v21.04.3) timeline clips of musicians (with greenscreens) may need to be disabled and re-enabled before they display correctly
 * `source/code/`
   * Bash scripts for generating animal textured musicians with Optex
   * A very ugly version of the maua-stylegan2 script used for audio-reactivity.
 This is unusable as is, and requires the separated audio, which is not under an open licence, but gives an example of what was used.
-I adjusted and played with parameters a settings for each clip.
+I adjusted and played with parameters and settings for each clip.
 * [Custom models](https://spideroak.com/browse/share/SafeShare/Sound_Escapes_video_source/archives/models/hot_bod)